 This easy sugar cookie icing recipe is my favorite for decorating sugar cookies.
 I love to use Christmas-shaped cookie cutters, festive sprinkles and different colors of homemade cookie icing.
 So fun for both beginner bakers, kids and novice bakers, too!

-It’s simple, hardens quickly, has a glossy look and tastes delicious.
-It’s basically an easier version of royal icing without the added egg whites or meringue powder and it’s less fluffy then my sugar cookie frosting.
+It’s simple, hardens quickly, has the same glossy look as the one I use on my black & white cookies and tastes delicious.
+It’s an easier version of royal icing without added egg whites or meringue powder and it’s less fluffy then my sugar cookie frosting.

 Plus, it works for all types of cookies too, such as butter cookies and shortbread cookies, too.